Movatterモバイル変換

 Supporters

-The club used to be the biggest and most well supported in the city, with over 20,000 supporter members at the time of the club's formation.[11]
+The club had over 20,000 supporter members at the time of its formation.[41]

 In 1970 the club merged with Stade Saint-Germain to formParis Saint-Germain F.C., but quickly left the merger.
 In the 1973 season, the first after leaving, the club still averaged an attendance of 13,202.[65]
 However, after that, the two clubs' fortunes varied drastically, and as PSG's popularity rose, PFC fell into obscurity and languished in the amateur divisions.
 It is only when it reached thethird tier its popularity started growing again.
 The club currently attracts thousands of fans for each league match.[66]